alysianure-netizen/kelompok-enam/README.md

 ---
 ## 3. Project Description
 This is a program that calculates the total price of tickets for an event.
-The ticket price depends on the visitor's age.
+The ticket price depends on the visitor's age and total tickets that are purchased.

 ---
 ## 4. Objectives